MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 ### Breaking changes in SSAS 2022

-Tabular model 1100, 1103 compatibility levels are discontinued in this release.
-To prevent a [breaking change](#definitions) to 1100, 1103 models, upgrade them to 1200 prior to upgrading an earlier SSAS release to SSAS 2022.
+Tabular model 1100 and 1103 compatibility levels are discontinued in this version.
+To prevent a [breaking change](#definitions), upgrade models to the 1200 compatibility level prior to upgrading an earlier SSAS version to SSAS 2022.

 ### Behavior changes in SSAS 2022

-There are no [behavior changes](#definitions) in this release.
+There are no [behavior changes](#definitions) in this version.

 ::: moniker-end